EBSCOhost has about 30 databases covering most of the subjects taught at Charles Sturt.

 ProQuest is a platform for nearly 100 databases covering most of the subjects taught at Charles Sturt.
 The database menu is organised in a hierarchical structure, with many of the top-level databases consisting of sets of subsidiary databases.

 In ProQuest, you can change the database(s) you are searching by clicking on the Change Databases link.

 ProQuest databases should default to the Advanced Search screen.

 ProQuest defaults to a keyword-search.
 If you wish to search for the keyword tertiary and the keyword education, you should type in tertiary education.
 If you wish to search for the specific phrase tertiary education, you should type in "tertiary education".

 ProQuest defaults to searching in Anywhere except full-text.

 To see, and go back to, the results of previous searches, click on the clock icon (Recent Searches) at the top right of screen.

 ProQuest has several subject packages of databases, as listed in the P-Databases.

-Informit is a platform for nearly 100 databases which have mainly Australian content.
+Informit is a platform for more than 80 databases which have mainly Australian content.
 Only some of the databases contain full-text content: many are simply indexes.
 The databases with Collection in the title are entirely full-text.

 Ovid is a platform with a number of databases and with subject strengths in health and medicine, nursing, psychology, and earth sciences.
 It includes MEDLINE, a number of EBM Reviews databases, PsycINFO, and CAB Abstracts.